Kombats12345/Machine-Madness/README.md

 # FAQ
 Q. How do I know this isn't a virus?

 A. Open the source code with a text editor (like Notepad) & you'll see that none of the commands have anything to do with hacking your computer or something.
+Otherwise, I guess you'll have to rely on your antivirus.

 Q. What does the version number mean?